AA/PPS 02.01.11 - Academic Certificates

 Undergraduate students interested in pursuing a baccalaureate-level certificate must notify the department or school staff member and academic program coordinator administering the program of their intent to enroll in the certificate program.
 The department or school staff member reviews the student’s admission eligibility according to the approved proposal to enroll in the certificate.
-If the undergraduate student is approved for admission to the baccalaureate-level certificate program, the department or school staff member notifies the undergraduate academic advisor to assign the certificate code into the interested students’ SGASTDN record in the SIS system.
+If the undergraduate student is approved for admission to the baccalaureate-level certificate program, the department or school staff member notifies the undergraduate academic advisor to assign the certificate code into the interested students’ SGASTDN record (student curriculum form) in the SIS system.
 Post-baccalaureate students interested in pursuing a graduate-level certificate should complete an admission application through Apply Texas for the graduate-level certificate.
-The Graduate College staff will follow the regular process of calculating GPAs and entering admissions decisions in the SIS system according to the approved proposal.
+The Graduate College staff will follow the regular process of calculating grade point averages and entering admissions decisions in the SIS system according to the approved proposal.

 The academic program coordinator and the academic advisor for the program will advise interested students to enroll in the required and elective courses for the certificate.

 After the undergraduate student completes the required and elective courses in the certificate, the student will submit a graduation application to the department or school staff member, who then verifies that all requirements for the certificate have been satisfied by the student.
 Post-baccalaureate students will submit the graduation application to The Graduate College.
 The Graduate College staff will follow the regular process used for clearing candidates.

 Upon approval of the graduation application for undergraduate students, the department or school staff member will notify the undergraduate academic advisor that all requirements have been met.
 The academic advisor will enter the graduation information in the SIS system.